-Wafi-Golpu is an advanced exploration project located in the Morobe Province of Papua New Guinea, approximately 65 kilometres south-west of the sea port of Lae.
+Wafi-Golpu is an advanced exploration project located in the Morobe Province of Papua New Guinea (PNG), approximately 65 kilometres south-west of the port city of Lae, PNG’s industrial hub and second largest city.

-The project is owned by the Wafi-Golpu Joint Venture (WGJV), one of three unincorporated joint ventures between subsidiaries of Newcrest (50%) and Harmony Gold Mining Company Limited of South Africa (50%), formed in 2008 and referred to collectively as the Morobe Mining Joint Ventures (MMJV).
+The project is owned by the Wafi-Golpu Joint Venture (WGJV), one of three unincorporated joint ventures between subsidiaries of Newcrest (50%) and Harmony Gold (50%), formed in 2008 and referred to collectively as the Morobe Mining Joint Ventures (MMJV).

 Deep drilling conducted by the WGJV since 2008 has identified a world class porphyry deposit at Wafi-Golpu (the Golpu deposit) suited to bulk underground mining techniques, similar to those being employed by Newcrest at Cadia Valley Operations.

-At 31 December 2012, the project had Mineral Resources estimated to contain 28.5 million ounces of gold, 9.1 million tonnes of copper and 50.6 million ounces of silver.
-This includes Ore Reserves for the Golpu deposit estimated to contain 12.4 million ounces of gold, 5.4 million tonnes of copper and 19.7 million ounces of silver.
-For more information refer to Newcrest’s Resource and Reserves Statements for the year ended 31 December 2012.
+The project has Mineral Resources estimated to contain 26 million ounces of gold, 8.8 million tonnes of copper and 48 million ounces of silver.
+This includes Ore Reserves for the Golpu deposit estimated to contain 11 million ounces of gold and 4.8 million tonnes of copper.
+For more information refer to Newcrest’s Resource and Reserves Statement.

 Currently, the Wafi-Golpu project includes the Golpu copper-gold porphyry deposit, the Nambonga copper-gold porphyry deposit and the Wafi high sulfidation epithermal gold deposit.

-Exploration activity to date has shown that the Wafi-Golpu tenements host one of the highest grade porphyry copper systems in south-east Asia (the Golpu deposit), comparable with other world class systems such as Ok Tedi and Bougainville, also in Papua New Guinea.
+Exploration activity to date has shown that the Wafi-Golpu tenements host one of the highest grade porphyry copper systems in south-east Asia (the Golpu deposit).

 The Golpu deposit is one of several porphyry ore bodies identified along the 25 kilometre long Wafi-Transfer.
 Newcrest and its joint venture partner are actively exploring this highly prospective terrain for additional deposits.

-If the WGJV proceeds with the development of a mine at Wafi-Golpu, a detailed environmental and social impact assessment process will be carried out to identify potential environmental, social and community impacts.
+If the WGJV proceeds with the development of a mine at Golpu, a detailed environmental and social impact assessment will be carried out to identify potential environmental, social and community impacts.
 From these assessments, comprehensive environmental management and mitigation plans will be developed and put in place.